UK mulls calling in army to help ease gas shortage at pumps

 Several countries, including the United States and Germany, also are experiencing a shortage of truck drivers.
 But the problem has been especially visible in Britain, where it has contributed to empty supermarket shelves and shuttered gas pumps.

-The government blamed the petrol supply problems on panic buying, and urged people not to hoard fuel.

-The government announced it is temporarily suspending competition laws so fuel firms can share information and target areas where supply is running low.
+In an effort to ease the gas crunch, the government said it was temporarily suspending competition laws so fuel firms can share information and target areas where supply is running low.

-It is also bringing in military driving examiners to help clear a backlog of new truckers awaiting tests.

 “But we always have a civil contingencies section within the army on standby,” he added.